vatass/vatass.github.io/_projects/adaptive-shrinkage.md

   By integrating our approach into real-world healthcare settings, we can enhance early diagnosis, track disease progression more effectively, and tailor treatments to individual patients.

   <h2>Citation</h2>

-  Published as a conference paper at ICLR 2025

   <div style="font-family: monospace; background-color: #f5f5f5; padding: 15px; border-radius: 5px; margin: 20px 0;">
     @misc{tassopoulou2025adaptiveshrinkageestimationpersonalized,<br>